This course is open for applications.

 Learning and Teaching

-Attend talks from industry professionals and find out about future career options and go on work experience to locate the context of your own practice.
-Get advice from practicing illustrators about selecting and presenting a professional portfolio of work.
+Attend talks from industry professionals, find out about career options and go on work experience.
+Get advice from practising illustrators about presenting a professional portfolio.

-Take responsibility for your own creative progress through a programme of student-led self-directed study, where individualism and innovation are encouraged.
+Take responsibility for your own creative progress through self-directed study.

-As a graduate, you will be fully aware of the business and working processes in your chosen area of creative practice.
+You'll be fully aware of the business and working processes in your chosen area

 See our full glossary of learning and teaching terms.